Gideon Freudmann

-His music has appeared in several episodes of Weeds, and has been placed in a number of indie films including the Sundance Documentary Film winner, Buck.
+Freudmann's compositions appeared in 12 episodes of Weeds and has been placed in several independent films including the Sundance Documentary Film winner, Buck.
+His music also appeared in Moving On starring Lily Tomlin and Jane Fonda.

-Freudmann has released numerous solos CDs as well as several duet albums with guitar, mandolin, violin, shakuhachi, and ukulele.
+Freudmann has released 13 solo CDs as well as several albums featuring ensembles and duets.
 He has published several sheet music ensembles for cello trios, quartets and quintets.
-He is a founding member and composer for The Portland Cello Project and Caravan Gogh.
-The short film, Denmark, based on his composition of the same name has won numerous international awards.
+He is a founding member and composer for The Portland Cello Project, Caravan Gogh and King Tide Trio.